 This is the part of the list that makes me grin, because it proves anime will turn absolutely anything into a character archetype.

-If you came here searching funny anthropomorphic shark characters in anime, I’m not judging you.
-I’m the same person who clicked play on a shark teacher and immediately thought, “This is going to be a problem.”
+If you came here searching for funny anthropomorphic shark characters, I am not judging.
+I am the same person who hit play on a shark teacher and immediately thought, this is going to be a problem.

 4Shark Fujishiro – My Bride is a Mermaid